 Research systems and equipment

 The VR-lab offers a 4x4 meter area to conduct room-scale virtual reality experiments.
-High end PCs and wireless adapters are provided for a seamless virtual reality experiences (HTC VIVE Pro).
+High end PCs and wireless adapters are provided for a seamless virtual reality experience (HTC VIVE Pro 2).
 For more mobility and experiments outside of the lab facilities, we also provide powerful backpack PCs that enable limitless mobility during experiments (HP G2) as well as standalone virtual reality headsets (Meta Quest 2, HTC VIVE Focus 3).
 Even in virtual reality we can make use of psychophysiological measures using eye-tracking and facial expression tracking technology (HTC VIVE Facial Tracker).

 For user-experience and usability studies, we provide tablets, phones, laptops and mobile measurement equipment that can be reserved using the reservation system.